 CARE AND MAINTENANCE

-At least 70 percent of the cost of a tire is in the casing, so no matter the environment your vehicles operate, the key to success is taking care of your casings.
+At least 70% of the cost of a tire is in the casing, so no matter the environment your vehicles operate, the key to success is taking care of your casings.
 More focus on tire maintenance in general can help improve your fleet’s fuel economy and reduce your chances of a costly tire-related breakdown later on, adding to the overall profitability of your fleet.

 Routine tire maintenance is fundamental to the longevity of your tires, especially if you plan on preserving your casings for future reuse.
 The most important tire maintenance practices include making sure the air pressure in tires matches the load and checking pressure levels daily to ensure they’re properly inflated.
 Proper tire inflation helps increase fuel efficiency, ensures the tires can carry the given load and perform as expected, and reduces the chances of irregular wear over time.